konstellation-io/kai-processes/README.md

 ### Uploading a Dockerfile to the registry in the local environment

-For doing this we need two things:
+Follow this two-step process:

-- Doing a Port-forward to the local registry in K9S
+- Open a Port-forward to the local registry in K9S
-- Executing the following command `minikube image build -t <image_name:tag> . -p kai-local`
+- Execute the following command `minikube image build -t <image_name:tag> . -p kai-local`

+This will upload the image to a local registry, and will be available to the KAI services.